Barge collides with Pelican Island Causeway in Texas, causing damage and oil spill

 Officials said that engineers from the Texas Department of Transportation will "inspect the roadway and determine if there is damage."
 The bridge will remain closed until it is deemed safe to use.

+The barge remains at the scene of the collision.
+Freed said that Martin Midstream Partners has engaged a salvage company to assist in removing the barge from the area.

-The incident comes almost seven weeks after a vessel rammed into the Key Bridge in the Port of Baltimore, killing six construction workers.
+The incident comes almost seven weeks after a vessel rammed into the Key Bridge in the Port of Baltimore, collapsing a large section of the bridge and killing six construction workers.